EDAO-Project/SemanticTableSearchDataset/README.md

 <img src="https://github.com/EDAO-Project/SemanticTableSearchDataset/blob/main/figures/gt_example.png" width="600">

+We also release our [user study](ground_truth/2013/user-study/) of 500 query-table pairs from the 2013 corpus.

 ### Retreiving Ground Truth of Query
 Below is a code snippet of a Python function to retrieve ground truth of a query.
 Given a query file, it returns the query and the ground truth judgements of each table, along the tables themselves.
 All compresses table folders are assumed to be extracted.